Tech Talk: Developing APIs the Easy Way – Streamline your API process with an endpoint-focused approach on Dec 5 at 11 am EST! Register now

 Background

 As organizations have adopted microservices, a crucial component of deploying and managing microservices is a state-of-the-art L7 proxy.
-A L7 proxy provides observability, resilience, and routing in a way that’s transparent to your actual service.
+An L7 proxy provides observability, resilience, and transparent routing of your actual service.
+As a layer 7 proxy, Envoy can be deployed as a sidecar alongside application services.
+It abstracts the networking complexity and provides a consistent, high-performance data plane.
+Its modular architecture and extensive feature set make it a powerful tool for building resilient and observable distributed systems.

 Introduction to modern Network load balancing and proxying